Get A Quote

-Is a Filter on the exhaust system which collects carbon soot and ash from your engine.
-It stores it in a chamber to help lower Emissions.
-It then performs a DPF Regeneration, Of which the chamber reaches a high temperature which burns off excessive carbon and soot, there are many things that can cause this to fail or not to regenerate.
+DPF is a filter on the exhaust system, Diesel Particulate Filter which collects carbon soot and sometimes oil from your engine.
+It stores it in a particulate chamber to help lower emissions.
+When on a long drive it performs a DPF regeneration, the chamber reaches a high temperature which burns off excessive carbon and soot, there are many things that can cause this to fail or not to regenerate.

 What we Do